NavSanya/NavSanya/README.md

 - 👋 Hi, I’m @NavSanya
 - 👀 I’m interested in reading, anime
-- 🌱 I’m currently learning Master's of Science, Computer Science at USC
+- 🌱 I’m currently studying for Master of Science, in Computer Science (Data Science) at USC
 - 📫 How to reach me navsanyanand@gmail.com

 <!---